bpgould/FullStackHomework4/README.md

 I have added the original directions for reference.

+I used https://letsfindcourse.com/technical-questions/javascript-mcq/javascript-mcq-questions for some of the questions used.

 I added a css reset file for best practice.

 I would like to use multiple threads in the future to add concurrent functions.